agiledev-students-fall2022/final-project-team-resybot/README.md

 ## Our Running Web-App
 http://159.223.112.133:3000

-### Notes:
+### Notes on Running web-app:
 1. password and email must be 6 characters long
 1. site is not encrypted
-1. Time to make reservation is Coordinated universal time
+1. Time to make reservation is coordinated universal time (UTC)